tomasbjerre/git-changelog-command-line/README.md

                                            with Jira.
                                            <string>: any string
                                            Default: \b[a-zA-Z]([a-zA-Z]+)-([0-9]+)\b
--mp, --mediawiki-password <string>         Password to authenticate with
-                                           MediaWiki.
-                                           <string>: any string
-                                           Default:
--mt, --mediawiki-title <string>            Title of MediaWiki page.
-                                           <string>: any string
-                                           Default: null
--mu, --mediawiki-user <string>             User to authenticate with MediaWiki.
-                                           <string>: any string
-                                           Default:
--murl, --mediawiki-url <string>            Base URL of MediaWiki.
-                                           <string>: any string
-                                           Default:
 -ni, --no-issue-name <string>              Name of virtual issue that contains
                                            commits that has no issue associated.
                                            <string>: any string